steadybit/docs-public/install-and-configure/install-on-prem-platform/README.md

 ### Step 1 - Get your keys

-The agent key is needed to install the platform and connect the steadybit agents against it.
+The agent key is needed to install the platform and connect the Steadybit agents against it.
 Get in touch with us and we will provide you an on-prem license and an agent key.

 ### Step 2 - Deploy Platform using Kubernetes Helm Charts